 VI.
 Notification of Change

-Riggs reserves the right at its discretion to change, modify, add or remove portions of this policy, at any time.
+We reserve the right at our discretion to change, modify, add or remove portions of this policy, at any time.

 We will communicate any updates to our policy on our site for any site visitors.